Rehabilitation Medicine

 Dr Nathan Johns

-Dr Johns is a specialist Rehabilitation Medicine Physician with 20 years of expertise in managing chronic pain and disability.
-He is the Director of the Rehabilitation Medicine Group.
+Dr Nathan Johns is a specialist Rehabilitation Medicine Physician with over 20 years of expertise in managing adults with pain and disability.
 He graduated from Monash University with a Bachelor of Medicine and Surgery in 1996.
 He is a Fellow of the Australasian Faculty of Rehabilitation Medicine (AFRM, RACP).
-He has speciality training and experience in all aspects of rehabilitation including pain management, neurological rehabilitation, orthopaedic rehabilitation, traumatic brain injury and the rehabilitation of Older Adults.
-Dr Johns is the Clinical Director of Rehabilitation Medicine, Aged Care, Palliative Care and Pain at Peninsula Health.
-His research interests include persistent post surgical pain and he is enrolled in PhD studies at Monash University.
+He has speciality training and experience in all aspects of rehabilitation including pain management, neurological rehabilitation, orthopaedic rehabilitation, traumatic brain injury and the rehabilitation of older adults.
+Dr Johns is the Clinical Director of Rehabilitation Medicine, Aged Care, Palliative Care and Pain at Peninsula Health in Frankston.
+His research interests include persistent post-surgical pain and he is a final year PhD candidate at Monash University.
 He is an adjunct lecturer at Monash University.
 Dr Johns consults on Tuesday and Thursday afternoons.